Astrid Lindgren Nomination 2025

 It's really helpful if participants are prepared in advance for my visit, so they know who to expect and what I will be doing.
 I don't expect everyone to have read my books, but it makes for a more successful and enjoyable visit for everyone if students and participants know something about me.

-When I visit children in schools, libraries or writing groups, I don't work alone with any group of children.
-This is in line with my Child Protection Policy.
-Please ensure that there's always a supervising adult from the library, school or organising group present at all times.
+In line with my Child Protection Policy, I don't work alone with any group of children or individual child.
+Please ensure there is always a supervising adult from the library, school, or organising group present at all times.

 I am happy to sign books and answer questions during and after any visit or presentation.
-Even though I'm often asked, I don't sign loose pages torn from notebooks, scraps of paper, hands, arms or foreheads.
+Even though I'm often asked, I don't sign loose pages torn from notebooks, scraps of paper, hands, arms, or foreheads.

 I am happy for participants to contact me after an event in relation to reading, writing and/or activities undertaken during my visit.
-I welcome a follow-up with young people I have met and will respond in kind by writing back or emailing the event organiser.
+I welcome a follow-up with young people I have met and will respond in kind by writing back or emailing the event organiser, in accordance with my Child Protection Policy.

 As a writer who works closely with children and young people in a variety of settings in relation to reading, writing and books, I have a personal responsibility to ensure the protection of children and young people participating in workshops and activities that I run.